 There are no definitions for this policy at this time.

-• Employees are required to make advance arrangements to utilize this benefit.
-Consultation with their supervisor and Debbie Thompson, policy coordinator should occur prior to a nursing mother's return to work from child care leave.
+Employees are required to make advance arrangements to utilize this benefit.
+Consultation with their supervisor and the HR representative should occur prior to a nursing mother's return to work from child care leave.

 Using Existing Meal Periods and Paid Rest Breaks

 The College is required to permit nursing mothers to express breast milk during their meal period and/or paid rest breaks if the employee elects to utilize meal periods and/or paid rest breaks for this purpose.
 However, an employee cannot be required to use meal periods and/or paid rest breaks for this purpose and may elect to express breast milk at other reasonable times during the work shift.

 The policy does not authorize the granting of additional paid break time beyond that already provided by the employer.

 Employees may elect to use the unpaid break time instead of or in combination with meal periods and/or paid rest breaks.
 Consistent with State policy on use of leave credits, employees must be permitted to charge appropriate leave credits (credits other than sick leave) during the unpaid breaks.